openwebdocs/owd-website/pages/content/posts/2022-q3-report/index.md

 In 2022 Q3, OWD:

-- was again the main organization maintaining the [mdn/content](https://github.com/mdn/content) repository:
+- was the major contributor to the [mdn/content](https://github.com/mdn/content) repository:
   - made 1,945 reviews for PRs merged into mdn/content, 63% of all reviews.
-  - made 284.5 of the PRs made to mdn/content, 11% of the total and twice as many as any other organization.
+  - made 284.5 of the PRs made to mdn/content, 11% of the total and twice as many as any other contributor.
 - led projects to:
   - update thousands of JS code samples in MDN to use modern practices.
   - integrate markdownlint into the mdn/content repository.